wiz0u/WTelegramBot/README.md

 ## Difference between classes `WTelegram.Bot` and `TelegramBotClient`

+If you're porting an existing codebase, you can continue to use TelegramBotClient as it has the same methods you're used to.
-If you're creating a new bot rather than migrating existing code, it is recommended that you use WTelegram.Bot.
+But if you're creating a new bot rather than migrating existing code, it is recommended that you use WTelegram.Bot.

+Here are the differences:
-The method names don't have the Async suffix (even though they should still be invoked with `await`) so they are more close to official [Bot API method names](https://core.telegram.org/bots/api#available-methods).
+* The method names don't have the *Async suffix (even though they should still be invoked with `await`) so they are more close to official [Bot API method names](https://core.telegram.org/bots/api#available-methods).

-The orders of parameters can differ, presenting a more logical order for developers, with the more rarely used optional parameters near the end.
+* The orders of parameters can differ, presenting a more logical order for developers, with the more rarely used optional parameters near the end.

-There is no CancellationToken parameter because it doesn't make sense to abort an immediate TCP request to Client API.
+* There is no CancellationToken parameter because it doesn't make sense to abort an immediate TCP request to Client API.
 _(Even with HTTP Bot API, it didn't make much sense: You can use cancellationToken.ThrowIfCancellationRequested() at various points of your own code if you want it to be cancellable)_

-In case of an error, it will throw TL.RpcException showing the raw Telegram error instead of an ApiRequestException
+* In case of an error, WTelegram.Bot will throw `TL.RpcException` showing the raw Telegram error, instead of an ApiRequestException

 ## How to access the advanced features?

-On each Update/Message/User/Chat you receive, there is an extra field named "TL..." that contains the the raw Client API structure, which may contain extra information not transcribed into the Bot API
+On each Update/Message/User/Chat you receive, there is an extra field named "`TL...`" that contains the corresponding raw Client API structure, which may contain extra information not transcribed into the Bot API

-Enable `TelegramBotClient.WantUnknownTLUpdates` to also receive TL.Update that usually would have been silently ignored by Bot API
+You can also enable `TelegramBotClient.WantUnknownTLUpdates` to receive updates that usually would have been silently ignored by Bot API
 (they will be posted as Update of type Unknown with the TLUpdate field filled)

-Some extended API calls can be made via `WTelegram.Bot` exclusive methods:
+Some extended API calls can be made via `WTelegram.Bot` special methods:
 - `GetChatMemberList`: fetch a list of chat members
 - `GetMessagesById`: fetch posted messages (or range of messages) based on their message IDs
 - `InputUser`: can resolve a username into a user ID that you can then use with GetChat
-- `GetChat`: can obtain details about any chat based on their public name, or a user ID resolved by InputUser
+- `GetChat`: can obtain details about any group/channel based on their public name, or a user ID resolved by InputUser

+The [Example app](https://github.com/wiz0u/WTelegramBot/tree/master/Examples/ConsoleApp) demonstrates all of the above features.

 Other extended API calls not usually accessible to Bot API can be made via the `Bot.Client` property which is the underlying [WTelegramClient](https://wiz0u.github.io/WTelegramClient/) instance.
 You can read that [library's documentation](https://wiz0u.github.io/WTelegramClient/EXAMPLES) or search through the [official Client API documentation](https://corefork.telegram.org/methods), but make sure to look for the mention "**Bots can use this method**" (other methods can't be called).
-Note that you need to add a `using TL;` on top of your code, and these calls might throw `TL.RpcException` instead of `ApiRequestException`
+If you want to experiment with these, note that you need to add a `using TL;` on top of your code, and these calls might throw `TL.RpcException` instead of `ApiRequestException`

-Some `Bot` methods (for example, beginning with Input*) and extension methods can help you convert Bot API ids or structure to/from Client API.
+Some other `WTelegram.Bot` methods (for example, beginning with Input*) and extension methods can help you convert Bot API ids or structure to/from Client API.

 ## Support for ASP.NET apps